Skip to content

 Info - Blue Block (1)

-If a salaried employee changes their day size to variable hours, the system-recommended setting is to move them to an hourly rate so their timesheet will calculate correctly.
+If a salaried employee changes their days to a variable work pattern , we strongly recommended you change them to an hourly rate so their leave will record correctly.

-If the salaried employee is simply adding/removing a day to their work week, make that adjustment in the Default Week settings as below.
-There is no need to change their salary setting as each day will have the same size and value.
+If the employee is simply adding/removing a day to their work week , make that adjustment in the Default Week settings as below.
+There is no need to change their salary setting.

 There are TWO places where work pattern changes must be monitored and updated in the Employee Profile.
 They are: